ATP5PO

-ATP synthase subunit O, mitochondrial is an enzyme that in humans is encoded by the ATP5PO gene.
+ATP synthase peripheral stalk subunit OSCP, mitochondrial is an enzyme that in humans is encoded by the ATP5PO gene.

 The protein encoded by this gene is a component of the F-type ATPase found in the mitochondrial matrix.
 F-type ATPases are composed of a catalytic core and a membrane proton channel.
 The encoded protein appears to be part of the connector linking these two components and may be involved in transmission of conformational changes or proton conductance.